-The peak of another humpback whale season is a reminder of what a privilege it is to observe and experience these magnificent creatures so close to the shores of Maui.
+The peak of another humpback whale season is a reminder of what a privilege it is to observe and experience Hawaii marine life so close to the shores of Maui.
 While we see and marvel at them daily, there is still much to learn and discover.
 Join Whale Trust in supporting continued research, collaboration, and innovation to learn more about humpback whales and the ocean environment on which we all depend.
 Learn more at whaletrust.org.

 Written by guest author Larissa Treese, Whale Trust Communications and Outreach Coordinator.
 “Ka Mo‘olelo Moana,” or “The Ocean Story,” is a monthly column written and published in The Maui News.